phaidra/phaidra/README.md

 See section [Docker Notes](#docker-notes) below to see what we do on a typical installation for running PHAIDRA on rootless containers.

+# Docker compose profiles

+We are using docker profiles to start up the relevant containers for the desired use case.

+## Profiles using versioned images including all code

++ `demo-local`: for an evaluation installation, serving PHAIDRA on `http://localhost:8899`, uses only local storage.
++ `demo-s3`: for an evaluation installation, serving PHAIDRA on `http://localhost:8899`, uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
++ `ssl-local`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`, uses only local storage.
++ `ssl-s3`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`, uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
++ `shib-local`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`, uses only local storage.
+Uses an external shibboleth-idp for authentication.
++ `shib-s3`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`, uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
+Uses an external shibboleth-idp for authentication.

+## Profiles bindmounting the repository's code

++ `demo-local-dev`: see above.
++ `demo-s3-dev`: see above.
++ `ssl-local`: see above.
++ `ssl-s3`: see above.
++ `shib-local`: see above.
++ `shib-s3`: see above.

+## Extra profiles
+### Standalone
++ `website`: For convenient development of our website at [www.phaidra.org](https://www.phaidra.org).
+### Add-On
++ `external-opencast`: can be added to any of the profiles that use local storage, if an external opencast-streaming-server is available to you.
+Uses a versioned image including all code.
++ `external-opencast-dev`: can be added to any of the dev-profiles that use local storage, if an external opencast-streaming-server is available to you.
+Uses bindmounted code from the repository.

 # Run it

 See the sections below for version-specific instructions.